LGBTQ history in Serbia: Revolutionary Serbia (1804–1813)

 Although religious laws existed prohibiting same-sex love and relationships, expressions were common in both Orthodox Christian and Islamic society.
 The primary expression of same-sex love for Orthodox Christians were brotherhood unions known as "Pobratimstvo" (Adelphopoiesis).
 The early nineteenth century saw a time of relative turmoil for Serbia, with sporadic periods of stability.
 In 1804, Serbia gained its autonomy from the Ottoman Empire following two uprisings.
 Karađorđe's Criminal Code (Карађорђев криминални законик) was subsequently promulgated by the Serbian Jurisprudential Council (Praviteljstvujušči sovjet serbski) sometime in late spring or early summer 1807, and remained in force until 7 October 1813, when the Ottoman Empire re-gained control of Serbia.
 The Code penalised certain issues related to marital life and sexuality (such as forced marriage, rape, separation/divorce without the approval of a clerical court, and infanticide).
 It did not, however, mention same-sex sexual activity; and so homosexuality became effectively legal for a period of six years.

 Principality of Serbia (1815–1882)

 In 1858, the Ottoman Empire, of which Serbia was nominally a vassal, legalized same-sex sexual intercourse.
+Various officials during the late Ottoman period took on Đojleni, paid male lovers.

 However, the progressive reforms introduced by Prince Alexander Karađorđević and Prince Mihailo were overturned when Miloš Obrenović returned to power.
 In the first post-Medieval Criminal Code of the Principality of Serbia, named "Kaznitelni zakon" (Law of Penalties), adopted in 1860, sexual intercourse "against the order of nature" between males became punishable by 6 months to 4 years imprisonment.
 Like in many other countries' legal documents of the time, lesbian sexuality was ignored and not mentioned.